 Before final approval for postulancy the candidate will assemble the documents required by the Church and Community.
 He will also take psychological, medical and dental exams.
 After all the results are in he will be informed whether or not his application is approved.
 If it is approved he will settle all his affairs before entering the community as a postulant.

-Normally the postulancy lasts for six months but can be extended for up to another six months.
+Normally the postulancy lasts for one year.
 It is a time for adjustment to monastic life, continuing formation and further discernment and testing one’s call with emphasis on preparing oneself for entering the novitiate.
 At the end of the postulancy, if everything is in order, the candidate will present a petition to the Abbot for admission into the novitiate.
 The abbot will then discuss his application with the Abbot’s Council.
 If everything is in order the candidate will receive the monastic habit of a Cistercian novice and become a member of the Community.

 Though discernment continues during the novitiate the emphasis is more focused on preparation and training for taking monastic vows.
 It lasts for a period of two years but, for good reason, can be extended up to six months.